-However, given that we are faced with diverging results - our null result, the reversed effect by Gronchi et al. (2018), and positive effects by others (e.g., Orgeta, 2011) - it might be worthwhile to further investigate the other criticism.
+However, given that we are faced with diverging results - our null result, the reversed effect by Gronchi et al. (2018), and positive effects by others (e.g. Orgeta, 2011)4 - it might be worthwhile to further investigate the other criticism.
 As discussed before, the dot-probe paradigm can be considered a variant of the exogenous cueing paradigm of basic attention research (Jonides, 1981; Posner, 1980; Posner & Cohen, 1984).
 In a prototypical version of the exogeneous cueing task, a small rectangle is briefly flashed either on the left or right of the fixation cross.
 After a short cue-target asynchrony (CTA), a target is briefly presented either on the same side as the rectangle (valid condition) or on the other side (invalid condition).
-Participants either have to quickly affirm the presence of the target (detection task; in this variant the inclusion of catch trials secures attentive performance) or to quickly categorize the target in a binary decision (e.g., 100 ms) responses are typically faster in valid compared to invalid conditions.
+Participants either have to quickly affirm the presence of the target (detection task; in this variant the inclusion of catch trials secures attentive performance) or to quickly categorise the target in a binary decision (e.g. whether the target is an "L" or "R"; discrimination task).
+In case of short CTAs (e.g. 100 ms) responses are typically faster in valid compared to invalid conditions.
 This effect is attributed to attentional capture by the abrupt onset cue.